 3. Assess Potential Risks

 Not all threats are created equal.
 What are the biggest threats to your business as a whole?
 Which assets are these threats likely to target?
 Critical systems staff are knowledgeable about the most likely potential causes of service disruption, so getting their input at this stage is invaluable.
+For instance, data breaches can compromise sensitive information and damage your reputation, while hurricanes and other natural disasters can cause extensive physical damage and interrupt operations.
 You can’t anticipate all potential threats, but you can build an effective plan by weighing the probability and scale of each.

 4. Define Your RTO and RPO